 But in the subsequent year i.e. in FY 2020-21 assessee encashed that bond.

 So, the whole amount of capital gain which was earlier exempted will become income of that year which is to be shown under the head capital gain i.e. chargeable to tax in AY 2021-22.

 Can you take the advantage of two financial years by timing the sale of an asset (land/ building)

-For example, Mr. X sold a house on 1st January, 2020.
-The transaction generated a long term capital gain of Rs.
-75 lakhs.
-So in order to claim exemption under section 54EC, he needs to invest capital gains within 6 months i.e. up to 30th June.
-Mr. X has already purchased bonds worth Rs.
+Mr X has already purchased bonds worth Rs.
 25 lakhs in the current financial year i.e. FY 2019-20 on 20th March 2020.
-So, in the next financial year i.e. upto 30th June he can acquire additional bonds of worth Rs.
+So, in the next financial year i.e. up to 30th June he can acquire additional bonds of worth Rs.
 25 lakhs only and not for whole 50 lakhs.

-What if you don’t avail exemption under this section?
+What if you don’t avail exemption under Section 54 EC?